ah682/RetailWebsite/README.txt

-website in conjunction with third party vendor site
+Website in conjunction with third party vendor site